On the generalizability of artificial neural networks in spin models

-\begin{subsection}{Neural network training} Ising model spin configurations with $N$ spins $\sigma$, where $\sigma \in \{ -1, 1 \}$, were converted to 1D arrays.
+Ising model spin configurations with $N$ spins $\sigma$, where $\sigma \in \{ -1, 1 \}$, were converted to 1D arrays.
 Adjacent spins in a 1D array are also adjacent spins in the original lattice of higher dimension when no periodic boundary conditions are applied, and the next spin is always chosen with priority given to the next available spin along the $x$-axis, followed by the $y$-axis, and finally the $z$-axis.
 Spin configurations sampled at $T < T_c$, or the two representative ordered-state spin configurations of the simplified scheme, were labeled as $\lbrack 1, 0 \rbrack$.
-Similarly, spin configurations sampled at $T > T_c$, or the representative disordered-state spin configuration in the simplified scheme, were labeled as $\lbrack 0, 1 \rbrack$.
+Similarly, spin configurations sampled at $T > T_c$, or the representative disordered-state spin configuration of the simplified scheme, were labeled as $\lbrack 0, 1 \rbrack$.

 TensorFlow~1.12~\cite{tensorflow} was used to construct and train all neural networks described.
 Arrays prepared as described above, 1200 samples at each temperature with $5:1$ training-validation split, were fed directly to ANNs that consist of an input layer of size $N$, a single hidden layer of 16 neurons activated by the SELU activation function, and an output layer of 2 sigmoid neurons.
 Weights were initialized with zero mean and a standard deviation of $N^{-\frac{1}{2}}$.